Daily first-time positivity rates plunge: State to 6.54%, Palm Beach County to 5.88%

 Worldwide

-The U.S. represented 24.3 percent of the 16,016 deaths, two days after a record 17,487 deaths and 20.1 percent of the world total though its population is only 4.3 percent of the global total.
+The U.S. represented 24.8 percent of the 13,823 deaths, three days after a record 17,487 deaths and 20.1 percent of the world total though its population is only 4.3 percent of the global total.

-Sweden, which has been doing "herd immunity," 31 deaths and is at 11,005.
-Neighboring Norway no deaths to remain as 544, as well as 306 more cases.
+Sweden, which has been doing "herd immunity," no data and is at 11,005.
+Neighboring Norway no deaths for second day in row to remain as 544, as well as 238 more cases.

 Scripps Only Content 2021